 The Mapleton Local School District prohibits discrimination and harassment on the basis of sex, race, color, national origin, age, religion, economic status, and disability in its curricular, co-curricular, extracurricular, and support programs and services.
 This policy of nondiscrimination extends to students, staff, the general public, and individuals with which it does business.
+Any individual who believes s/he has a valid basis for a complaint that s/he has been subjected to discrimination or harassment should contact the Compliance Officer.

-The following person has been designated to handle complaints and aid compliance with the District's nondiscrimination policies:
+The following person has been designated as Compliance Officer to handle complaints and aid compliance with the District's nondiscrimination policies:

-Scott Smith, Superintendent 635 County Road 801 Ashland, OH 44805 (419) 945-2188
+Mr. Scott Smith Mapleton Local School District Superintendent 635 County Road 801 Ashland, OH 44805 Phone: (419) 945-2188